TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 ## Setting the Grace Period

-`startup_grace_seconds` is the one input to set deliberately, because the right value depends on your hardware.
-Measured from the uptime sensor (the moment the Home Assistant process started), it has to cover your hub's **full** startup: boot time, plus the time your Zigbee or Z-Wave mesh takes to re-route and report in, plus a margin.
+`startup_grace_seconds` is an input to set carefully because the right value depends on your hardware.
+Measured from the uptime sensor (the moment the Home Assistant process started), it has to cover your hub's **full** startup: boot time, plus the time your Zigbee or Z-Wave mesh takes to re-route and report in.
+This can only be guessed, only deliberatly timed.

-The default `240` (four minutes) suits a fast mini-PC; a slower hub with a large Z-Wave network may need five or six.
+The default `240` (four minutes) suits a fast mini-PC with a stable Zigbee mesh; a slower hub with a large Zigbee or Z-Wave network may need five or six.
 Set it too short and a restart can flash a brief false outage before the mesh finishes; set it generously and the only cost is that a genuine outage in the first few minutes after a restart waits until the window closes to show.

 ## Scoping: Choosing What the Sensor Watches

 Entity Sentinel requires a scope, set through `include_target` and `exclude_target`.
 Each accepts entities, labels, areas, or devices.
-There are two tiers, and the difference matters.
+There are two tiers and understanding them is important.

-**Explicit entities and labels are precise, and watched for both checks.** Name entities directly, or tag them with a label such as `liveness_watch`, and each is watched exactly as given.
+**Explicit entities and labels are precise, and watched for both freeze and `unavailable`checks.** Name entities directly, or tag them with a label such as `entity_watch`, and each is watched exactly as given.
 Use this for the things you care about, your locks, leak sensors, the freezer probe.
-A label is the natural way to run this: tag your critical entities once and the sensor follows the tag.
+A label is the natural way to run this: label your critical entities once and the sensor follows the tag.
 Labels expand fully, on an entity, a device, or an area, on both the include and exclude side.

 **Areas and devices are convenient, and tuned for freeze.** Point the scope at an area or device and the sensor sweeps it, picking one representative entity per device.
 A device class with a clear behavioral meaning wins first (occupancy, motion, door, window, lock, smoke, and so on), then the device's primary function (light, switch, lock, cover, and the rest), then telemetry, then any ordinary entity.
 So a smart plug or bulb is represented rather than skipped; only a device whose entire entity set is configuration, diagnostic, or event entities is skipped, since it offers no honest liveness signal.
 This is correct for freeze, which resolves to the device anyway.
 For the unavailable check it is approximate: the sweep watches the representative as a stand-in, so if the integration drops a different entity on that device, the sweep does not see it.